PedroMoraesSan/next-gig-app-rn/README.md

 ## Current Status

-The project is currently in the initial development phase, with the basic structure and UI components in place.
-The app uses mock data for development purposes, with plans to integrate with Hasura GraphQL backend in future iterations.
+The project is transitioning from using mock data to integrating with a Hasura GraphQL backend.
+The basic structure, UI components, and navigation are in place, with ongoing work to implement real data fetching and authentication.

 ## License